aiman9/piezoelectric-mesh-creator/README.md

 2) gmsh - contains the .geo files that create the gmsh version of the piezoelectric, after importing the required stp file.
 Also contains sample .msh files that have subsequently been created.

-3) Scripts - contains bash scripts to automate the creation and meshing of the piezoelectics, as well as C programs to change the input parameters
+3) Scripts - contains bash scripts to automate the creation and meshing of the piezoelectrics, as well as C programs to change the input parameters

 For further description, read on:
 ---------------------------------------------------------------------------------------------------------------------------------